transifex/transifex-native-sandbox/README.md

  Note: The i18n syntax is the same across programming languages so you can share strings and translations across programming languages

  Note: Transifex Native is open source and can be easily ported to other languages.
+Check the resources section below.